Luxury London homes best bargain for Chinese buyers

 The rise of foreign buyers as a dominant force in the market has been matched by the growing presence of overseas banks with balance sheets that enable them to beat the finance terms offered by their more financially hamstrung UK rivals.

-Royal Bank of Canada (RY.TO), Deutsche Bank (DBKGn.DE) and Chinese, Singaporean and Indian banks lend at rates as low as 125 basis points (bps) over LIBOR for top clients, one mortgage expert said.
+Royal Bank of Canada, Deutsche Bank and Chinese, Singaporean and Indian banks lend at rates as low as 125 basis points (bps) over LIBOR for top clients, one mortgage expert said.

-By contrast, UK-based lenders such as Lloyds Banking Group's (LLOY.L) private bank or RBS' (RBS.L) Coutts arm were off the pace with margins of 200 bps-plus, he said.

-Royal Bank of Canada has increased the size of its UK mortgage book eightfold since 2007 to about $800 million (498 million pounds) and plans to double it over the next several years, Michael Kay, head of credit at RBC Wealth Management, told Reuters.
+Royal Bank of Canada has increased the size of its UK mortgage book eightfold since 2007 to about $800 million and plans to double it over the next several years, Michael Kay, head of credit at RBC Wealth Management, told Reuters.

 (Reporting by Tom Bill; Editing by Andrew Macdonald)